 Cherry Hinton Road, Cambridge CB1 8DW

-> Cherry Hinton Hall, which hosts the annual Cambridge Folk Festival, came into our ownership after the Second World War and has been developed over the years into a very attractive park set among mature trees.
+Cherry Hinton Hall, which hosts the annual Cambridge Folk Festival, came into our ownership after the Second World War.
+It has been developed over the years into a very attractive park set among mature trees.

-> The natural area of park contains a lake with a collection of ornamental wild fowl which are always eager to be fed.
+The natural area of park contains a lake with a collection of ornamental wild fowl which are always eager to be fed.

 - See also: Friends of Cherry Hinton Hall

 The site has:

 - two small paddling pools, one of which is specifically aimed at very young toddlers

 - an aerial runway, climbers, group swing, springers, slide, tower unit, disabled kit and space net for older children